symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

     When you have at least PHP 5.4, use the ``server:run`` command to run a local server for the demo.
-Otherwise, use a localhost and prefix the URLs with ``/path-to-project/web/app_dev.php/``.
+Otherwise, use a localhost and prefix the URLs in this document with ``/path-to-project/web/app_dev.php/``.

-Now the standard edition is ready to use, navigate to the homepage (``http://localhost:8000/``) to see the demo:
+Now, the Standard Edition is ready to use.
+Navigate to the homepage (``http://localhost:8000/``) to see the demo:

 .. image:: ../_images/quick_tour/big-picture-home.png